 The best conditions for diving Belize are generally considered to be from March to December, although outside this period it is common to still find optimum diving conditions.
-The first few months of this period (March to June) are considered to be whale shark season and, for some, represent the very best months.
+The first few months of this period (March to June) are considered by some to represent the very best months.
+April to June is whale shark season in Placencia, in the south of the country.
 October and November is when thousands of groupers mate and give birth to their young in the shallows of the cayes.

 Depth: 5 - >40m

 Visibility: 10 - 40m